formerly-a-trickster/midas/README.md

 the following in order to run the point_distance.pb file:

 ```
-> pmidas.bat examples\point_distance.pb
+> midas.bat examples\point_distance.pb
 ```

-If running from a \*nix environment, you can use the "jmidas.sh" script to the same effect:
+If running from a \*nix environment, you can use the "midas.sh" script to the same effect:

 ```
-$ ./jmidas.sh examples/point_distance.pb
+$ ./midas.sh examples/point_distance.pb
 ```